Schulhaus Walka, Zermatt, 2016, Competition 2nd Prize

 Metztggasse 31, 3920 Zermatt

 Wettbewerb 2016, 2.
 Prize

-Mirco Cortesi, Christian Cortesi, Lorenzo Giuliani, Christian Hönger, Julia Koch, Matthias Kühn, Nadia Vontobel
+Mirco Cortesi, Christian Cortesi, Lorenzo Giuliani, Christian Hönger, Julia Koch, Mathias Kühn, Nadia Vontobel